tanzaki/laravel.blog-guides/getting_started.md

 ```

 If you refresh the page now, you'll see the exact same form from our example above.
-Building forms in Rails is really just that easy!
+Building forms in Laravel is really just that easy!

 When you call `form_for`, you pass it an identifying object for this
 form.
 In this case, it's the symbol `:article`.
 This tells the `form_for`